honors + affiliations

-- Serving as lead counsel in the successful representation of two hospitals in a large healthcare system to settle a qui tam investigation, for considerably less than the government was seeking, and with no CIA, a national qui tam investigation of Medicare inpatient short stays for kyphoplasty (a surgical spine procedure).
+- Served as lead counsel in the successful representation of two hospitals in a large healthcare system to settle a qui tam investigation for considerably less than the government was seeking, and with no CIA, of Medicare inpatient short stays for kyphoplasty.

 - Representing numerous hospices and home health agencies in connection with DOJ investigations, OIG self-disclosures, ZPIC audits, and related overpayment appeals.

-- Advising various private equity sponsors and other companies to build chain healthcare provider organizations, including in pain management, vision care, hyperbaric oxygen and wound care, sleep lab, and telehealth sectors.
+in the pain management, vision care, hyperbaric oxygen and wound care, sleep lab, and telehealth sectors.

 - Advising a number of retail, specialty, and institutional pharmacies to resolve state and federal investigations and self-disclosures involving billing matters and employment of excluded persons.

 - Lead counsel to a not-for-profit hospital on CMS Physician Self-Referral Protocol disclosure (Stark Law).

-- Securing summary judgment dismissal of major False Claims Act lawsuit following intervention by U.S. Department of Justice, for durable medical equipment supplier of a wound care mattress overlays, following extensive discovery.
-Decision upheld on appeal to the U.S. Court of Appeals for the Fifth Circuit.
+- Secured summary judgment dismissal of a major False Claims Act lawsuit, following intervention by the DOJ, for a durable medical equipment supplier of wound care mattress overlays after extensive discovery.
+The decision was upheld on appeal to the U.S. Court of Appeals for the Fifth Circuit.
 (U.S. ex rel.
 Carter v.
-Medica-Rents)
+Medica-Rents).

 - Defending physicians and other individuals, including healthcare executives, on OIG exclusion matters.